Tom-Kon/thermaldata-analyzer/paper.md

 <p align="center">
   <img src="https://github.com/Tom-Kon/thermaldata-analyzer/blob/main/figure%201%20main%20menu.png" width='60%'>
   <br>
-  <em>Figure 1: The user interface where the user can input their data.
-The next page asks for inputs such as the files to analyze and the output excel
-  name.
-The button used to run the analysis is also located on page 2. </em>
+  <em>Figure 1: The user interface for inputting data.
+On the following page, users are prompted to provide inputs such as the files to analyze and the desired name for the output Excel file.
+Additionally, the button to initiate the analysis is located on page 2. </em>
 </p>

 <br>